Hamzah-syed/DynamoDB-Data-Modeling/README.md

 # DynamoDB Datamodeling
 ## Introduction
-In this Repo we understand the different methods to to modal relational data in to the dynamodb table
+In this Repo we understand the different methods to modal relational data in to the dynamodb table

 ## Data Modeling Process
 - Undersatnd your application